numbas/editor-docs/source/question/parts/mathematical-expression.rst

 .. glossary::

     Warn if student uses an unexpected variable name?
-        If this is ticked, all variable names used in the student's are checked against the list you provide.
+        If this is ticked, all variable names used in the student's are checked against the variable names used in the :term:`correct answer <Correct answer>`.
-        The first variable name which is not in the list will trigger a warning.
+        The first variable name which is not used in the correct answer will trigger a warning.
         You can use this option to prevent students incorrectly entering answers such as ``xy``, which is interpreted as a single variable, when they mean ``x*y``, the product of two variables.

-    Expected variable names
-        Variable names in this list will not prompt the "unexpected variable name" warning when the student uses them.

 String restrictions
 -------------------